Robert Harvey (footballer): Coaching career

-Carlton Football Club assistant coach (2008-2010)
+Carlton Football Club assistant coach (2009-2010)

-On 10 October 2008, it was announced that Harvey was being appointed as a development and fitness coach at the Carlton Football Club from 2009.
+On 10 October 2008, it was announced that Harvey was appointed in an assistant coaching position as a development and fitness coach at the Carlton Football Club from 2009.
 On 2 November 2009, he was promoted from development coach to midfield coach at Carlton and served as a more direct assistant coach under senior coach Brett Ratten.

-St Kilda Football Club assistant coach (2010-2011)
+St Kilda Football Club assistant coach (2011)

-It was formally announced by the Carlton and St Kilda football clubs, on 13 September 2010, that Harvey had accepted an offer to return to St Kilda as an assistant coach beginning with the 2011 pre-season, in the position of St Kilda midfield coach.

-Following Ross Lyon's departure from the Saints in mid-September 2011, Harvey assumed the role as caretaker head coach while the search for a new senior coach commenced at St Kilda.

-On being overlooked for St Kilda's senior coaching role, Harvey was released from his assistant coaching obligations with St Kilda.
+It was formally announced by the Carlton and St Kilda football clubs, on 13 September 2010, that Harvey had accepted an offer to return to St Kilda as an assistant coach beginning with the 2011 pre-season, in the position of St Kilda midfield coach under senior coach Ross Lyon.
+Following Ross Lyon's departure from the Saints in mid-September 2011, Harvey assumed the role as caretaker senior coach while the search for a new senior coach commenced at St Kilda.
+On being overlooked for St Kilda's senior coaching role in favour of Scott Watters, Harvey was released from his assistant coaching obligations with St Kilda.

-Collingwood Football Club assistant coach (2011-2021)
+Collingwood Football Club assistant coach (2012-2021)

-Harvey joined the Collingwood Football Club in October 2011 as midfield coach under Nathan Buckley and was promoted to senior assistant coach during 2013.
+Harvey joined the Collingwood Football Club in October 2011 in an assistant coaching role as midfield coach under senior coach Nathan Buckley and was promoted to senior assistant coach during 2013.
 On 24 September 2013, Harvey was named the AFL's Assistant Coach of the Year at the AFL Coaches Association awards.